nodeca/nodeca/docs/developer-setup/README.md

 - `make test` - run lint and then run tests

-We use [Travis](http://travis-ci.org) to automatically run tests on all commits If you received message, that your commit caused problems - fix that IMMEDIATELY.
-Repo managers will be notified about all such fuckups and revert commit if not fixes soon.
+We use [Travis](http://travis-ci.org) to automatically run tests on all commits If you receive message, that your commit caused problems - postpone everything and fix that IMMEDIATELY.
+Big boss will be notified about fuckups, and will check that you apply fixes ASAP.

 ## Github

 Read docs about [issues syntax](https://github.com/blog/831-issues-2-0-the-next-generation).
 Since we do code review, don't make commits, wich auto-close issues.